JavaIsNotHard/Notes/DDIA/Chapter-10/sort merge join.md

 - then the reducer can use this input to produce a URL to DOB mapping and can be used as input to a second MapReduce job

+the mapreduce framework sorts the record by key before they reach the reducer. but for the key itself, the value is not sorted. the order in which the value arrives in the reducer differs between different map reduce job because they come from different map jobs which may finish at different time this is why secondary sort is required, the secondary sort makes sure that the values in the reducer are sorted by some combination of composite key

 ## Bringing related data together in the same place
 - since the reducers are partitioned based on the hash of the key, the key acts as the location of the value for the reducer
 - for each key-value pair that the mapper produces, its key will guide the path towards the particular reducer job